WordPress/rollback-update-failure/make-post.md

 To simulate a failure, use the filter `add_filter( 'rollback_update_testing', '__return_true' );`

 Alternatively you can install the [Rollback Update Testing](https://gist.github.com/afragen/80b68a6c8826ab37025b05d4519bb4bf) plugin, activating it as needed.
 If you have [GitHub Updater](https://github.com/afragen/github-updater) installed, you can easily install this **Gist** from the **Install Plugin** tab.
 Select **Gist** as the **Remote Repository Host**.

+## Next Steps

+The [Rollback Update Failure feature plugin](https://wordpress.org/plugins/rollback-update-failure) is a early step towards inclusion in WordPress Core.
+We need your help.
+Simply installing and activating the plugin will help test whether or not the additional server IO processes may cause issue with resource starved shared hosting.